mattjw/scraps/IDE-Key-Bindings/README.md

 Setup and configuration for Jetbrains products, such as PyCharm, IntelliJ IDEA, and GoLand.

-Where to find keymaps...
+Where to find keymaps, as follows.
+Note that the `keymaps` dir may not exist until a custom keymap has been created.

+- GoLand:
-- GoLand: `~/Library/Preferences/GoLand2019.3/keymaps`
+  -  `~/Library/Preferences/GoLand2019.3/keymaps`
+  -  `~Library/Application Support/JetBrains/GoLand2020.1/keymaps`
 - PyCharm: `~/Library/Preferences/PyCharmCE2019.2/keymaps`

 Instructions on importing a keymap for the first time:

 - In IDE, create a new keymap (any keymap) and name it as per the keymap to be imported (e.g., `MattJW-GoLand`).
 This is a temporary, dummy keymap.
 - Close IDE.
 - Find the dummy keymap in the `keymaps` dir.
 Replace it with the keymap being imported.

 Other JetBrains dirs...

 - `~/Library/Application Support/PyCharmXX`: catalogue with plugins
+- `~/Library/Application Support/JetBrains/GoLand2020.1`
 - `~/Library/Preferences/PyCharmXX`: the rest of the configuration settings

 ### VS Code